1. Internal and External examiners

-It is advisable for each marker to keep a record of all marks awarded and to make his/her own notes to indicate the rationale for awarding each mark.
+Each marker to keep a record of all marks awarded and to make his/her own notes to indicate the rationale for awarding each mark.
+This is especially important in cases where the assessment will not involve the production of physical evidence, such as with presentations or performances.
 Schools are advised to devise notes to assist markers, incorporating the requirement for individual record-keeping.

 Once internal moderation processes are complete, marks should be submitted to the Board of Examiners for confirmation.

 - Additional marking of borderlines, firsts and fails;